 - If the class is in a specific subject area, the registrar might not have had enough information to evaluate the class.
 Contact one of the instructors in that subject area and find out what information is needed to convince the school that your class should count as a specific class.
 You might need to provide a course description or syllabus.

 - Suppose you took a class in the Physics of Rollercoasters.
 That would be awesome until you get to a new school at the new duty station.
 The new school probably doesn’t have the same class and so they will mark the class you took as an elective.
 You might be a little upset because the class you took was a good, solid science class and now it isn’t being recognized.
 Don’t fret.
 There is always someone who can make an exception.
 Usually, this person is your advisor or the coordinator for the program you are studying.
 Find out who has the power at your school to count your class toward your required science classes.

 - Sometimes mistakes happen.
 Never be afraid to ask.

 - Be careful to find a good school.
 Yes, your school choice matters.
 Colleges are allowed to operate because they pass accreditation.
 The problem is that not all accrediting organizations are created equally.
 What you are looking for is a school that has been "regionally accredited."
 If you go to a school that is not regionally accredited, then you will face long-term problems with transferring classes.
 There are six regional accrediting bodies in the US and you can find them listed online.

 Good luck with your educational goals!

-When she got married, Kristen Lancaster had no idea she would end up as an Army Wife.
-For the last 6 years she has worked hard to fulfill her own career and educational dreams while following her husband around the country.
-Today, she works as a Computer & Information Technologies Instructor at Hopkinsville Community College's Fort Campbell campus and hopes to achieve the rank of Assistant Professor this year.
+Kristen Lancaster is an army spouse and worked as a Computer & Information Technologies Instructor at Hopkinsville Community College's Fort Campbell campus and hopes to achieve the rank of Assistant Professor this year.